IACEP 2020 International Conference (En français)

 Paper presentations and Min-Skills Workshops provide options for preference for amount of time needed to present.
 Be sure to select your preferred time option.
 Both symposia and posters have fixed time allocations.

 SELECT Theme Appropriate to Your Presentation

-The overall conference theme is Cognition, Innovations in Technology, and Inclusive Education: Moving Beyond Boundaries.
+The overall conference theme is Cognition, Innovations in Technology, and inclusion Education: Moving Beyond Boundaries.
 Cognition, innovation and technology play a central role in the 21st century learner’s academic journey, where cognitive and metacognitive strategies along with

 technological resources support their educational success and social participation on a daily basis.
 In an era of inclusive education, these three components create new opportunities for understanding a learner’s needs and help them succeed.
 However, they also pose conceptual and practical challenges.
 This is especially urgent as learner populations are increasingly diverse and represent an ever-growing range of abilities and needs.
 We welcome papers, symposia miniskills workshops and posters addressing the following themes:

 Today’s rapidly changing world presents personal and societal challenges.
 We address these challenges by finding new ways of thinking and innovative solutions to a variety of problems.
 The importance of fostering and using creativity and innovation is central.
 Education that promotes creative thinking is fundamental for progress, especially in supporting the development of insightful innovators, who are able to seek new solutions to problems and transform their ideas into products, programs, services, and effective social innovations.

 2. THEME: COGNITIVE PSYCHOLOGY